 Licensed clinical social workers are found within many different areas of the community.
 In schools, social workers can provide educational reference and advice to students as well as working as advocates for children in need of guidance.
 Some social workers work for state agencies and maintain contact with educational institutions in an attempt to find more effective methods of providing education and support to students.

-Social workers at this level can also pursue meaningful careers working with welfare agencies in an attempt to help families find better means of employment, medical or mental health services and even legal assistance.
+Social workers at this level can also pursue meaningful careers working with welfare agencies to help families find better means of employment, medical or mental health services and even legal assistance.
 Master’s level social workers act as a third party in connecting community members to the services that they need.

-Social Work Licensure
+Social Work Licensures

 Choosing a Social Work Degree